 Mission

-To carry out the basic scientific research and orient the new generation with the animal studies by accurately following the guidelines of Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA), Government of India.
+To carry out the basic scientific research and orient the new generation with the animal studies by accurately following the guidelines of Committee for the Control and Supervision of Experiments on Animals (CCSEA), Government of India.

 Facilities